System Design Space

 hard

-A practical approach to testing distributed systems: chaos engineering, contract testing and integration testing at scale.
+A practical approach to validating distributed systems: contract and integration testing, chaos engineering, fault injection, SLOs, and rollback readiness.

 A distributed system that is never tested under failure only truly exists on the diagram.
 This chapter pulls the conversation back from theory into something verifiable.

-In real engineering work, it helps integrate chaos, fault injection, contract testing, and large integration scenarios into the normal development cycle instead of remembering them only after a serious incident.
+In real engineering work, it helps integrate chaos engineering, fault injection, contract checks, and large integration scenarios into the normal development cycle instead of remembering them only after a serious incident.

-In interviews and architecture discussions, this material is especially useful when you need to show how a team reduces cascading-failure risk, validates retry and timeout paths, and builds confidence before production.
+In interviews and architecture discussions, this material is especially useful when you need to show how a team reduces cascading-failure risk, validates retry and timeout paths, and builds confidence before release.

 Practical value of this chapter